Pre-Conference Training Workshop

 Leonardo Becchetti

-Professor of Political Economy in University of Roma Tor Vergata and Co-founder in NeXt Economia
+Professor of Economic Policy at University of Roma Tor Vergata and Co-founder of NeXt Economia

 Keynote speakers: